MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/aligning.rst

 .. option:: --config_path PATH

-   Path to a YAML config file that will specify either the alignment options or the training configuration. see :ref:`configuration` for more details.
+   Path to a YAML config file that will specify the alignment configuration.
+See :ref:`align_config` for more details.

 .. option:: -s NUMBER
                --speaker_characters NUMBER